 Moreover, the research resulting in certain of our patents and technology was funded in part by the U.S. government.
 As a result, the U.S. government has certain rights to such patent rights and technology, which include march-in rights.
 When new technologies are developed with government funding, in order to secure ownership of such patent rights, the recipient of such funding is required to comply with certain government regulations, including timely disclosing the inventions claimed in such patent rights to the U.S. government and timely electing title to such inventions.
 Additionally, the U.S. government generally obtains certain rights in any resulting patents, including a nonexclusive license authorizing the government to use the invention or to have others use the invention on its behalf.
 Accordingly, we or our licensors have granted the U.S. government a nonexclusive, nontransferable, irrevocable, paid-up license to practice or have practiced for or on behalf of the United States, the inventions described in the patents and patent applications relating to such inventions.
 If the U.S. government decides to exercise these rights, it is not required to engage us as its contractor in connection with doing so.
 The government's rights may also permit it to disclose our confidential information to third parties and to exercise march-in rights to use or allow third parties to use such government-funded technology.
 The government can exercise its march-in rights if it determines that action is necessary because we fail to achieve practical application of the government-funded technology, or because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
 In addition, our rights in such inventions may be subject to certain requirements to manufacture products embodying such inventions in the United States.
-If we fail to comply with those requirements, we could lose our ownership of or other rights to any patents subject to such r
+If we fail to comply with those requirements, we could lose our ownership of or other rights to any patents subject to such regulations.
+Any exercise by the government of any of the foregoing rights or by any third party of its reserved rights could have a material adverse effect on our competitive position, business, financial condition, results of operations, and prospects.

 Furthermore, patents have a limited lifespan.
 In the United States, the natural expiration of a patent is generally 20 years after its effective filing date.
 Various extensions may be available, however, the life of a patent and the protection it affords is limited.
 Given the amount of time required for the development, testing, regulatory review and approval of new products, our patents protecting such candidates might expire before or shortly after such candidates are commercialized.
 If we encounter delays in obtaining regulatory approvals, the period of time during which we could market a product under patent protection could be further reduced.
 Even if patents covering our future products are obtained, once such patents expire, we may be vulnerable to competition from similar products.
 The launch of a similar version of one of our products would likely result in an immediate and substantial reduction in the demand for our product.
-For example, certain patents related to our SoluLINK products expired in 2020 and certain other patents related to such products are due to expire in 2021 and 2022.
 As a result, our patent portfolio may not provide us with sufficient rights to exclude others from commercializing products similar or identical to ours.
 Any of the foregoing could have a material adverse effect on our business, financial condition, results of operations, cash flows and prospects.